-This Tasty Apple Pie Moonshine Recipe Will Keep You Warm
+How to Make Apple Pie Moonshine That Will Keep You Warm

-Looking for an original hostess gift or signature cocktail for your cold weather gatherings?
+Looking for an original hostess gift or signature cocktail for your crisp-weather gatherings?
 Don't waste time sifting through numerous apple pie moonshine recipes—the best one is right here.
 Fair warning: It packs a punch!

 - 5 cinnamon sticks